thumperward/nord-nm-gui/README.md

 1.  ~Poetry~
 2.  ~Pre-commit and other linting~
 3.  ~Split helper functions out of GUI class~
-4.  ~Stop spamming API - dry run by getting JSON once and then commenting calls~
+4.  ~Stop spamming API: dry run by getting JSON once and then commenting calls~
 5.  ~Fix GUI bugs~
 6.  ~Use a config option to bypass Nord API calls~
+7.  ~Change the option to bypass the API so it passes a path for the JSON file~
-7. Move NM calls to a Python binding instead of shelling out with `subprocess`
+8. Move NM calls to a Python binding instead of shelling out with `subprocess`
-8. Handle sudo properly
+9. Handle sudo properly
-9. Use `xdg` for handling config paths
+10. Use `xdg` for handling config paths
-10. Fix the .desktop icon path to be generic, or put the icon where it's needed
+11. Fix the .desktop icon path to be generic or put the icon where it's needed
-11. Add a map selector
+12. Add a map selector
-12. Upstream
+13. Upstream

 ## WARNING